 The Appearance of Warts

 Warts normally grow out of the skin in cylindrical

 giving the surface the typical mosaic pattern.
-Black dots
+Black

-can sometimes be seen in a wart.
+dots can sometimes be seen in a wart.
 These are

 Who Gets Warts?

-spontaneously but the time it takes for this resolution is variable.
-Most warts resolve within weeks or months, but some may take years.
+Warts can occur in people of all ages, but occur most commonly in children and young adults.
+They spread by direct contact, simply by touching the wart.
+Most warts resolve within weeks or months with regular treatments, but some may take years.
 It appears that a person's susceptibility to warts and the time it takes for them to go away is related to the individual's immune system.
 People who have immune-related diseases such as AIDS and lymphoma, or who are taking chemotherapy tend to have more warts that last longer.

 There are two in-office treatment options for effectively treating warts, both of which typically require multipe sessions.
 Liquid Nitrogen (LN2) and Beetle Juice (Cantharidin) are both very effective in destroying the virus.
 It is common to develop blisters with either treatment.
 We typically recommend retrating the area every 2-3 weeks in order to help prevent the area from spreading and achieve quicker clearance.
 It is important to not pick the area after treatment.
 Your provider can further discuss both treatments and help you determine which option is appropriate for you.